OAGr/blog/source/_posts/2013-09-17-post-decision-arguments-and-the-shadow-zone.markdown

 header_pic_text: shadowlang
 ---

+**Post-Decision Arguments**
+Definition: Arguments ideated after a decision has been reached.
+Similar to: Rationalizations, Justificatations
 **Shadow Zone**
-Def: The space of all rationalizations for a decision.
+Definition: The space of all post-decision arguments for a decision.

-Example:
+### A Short Tale

 > A: "Would you like to come to a tech talk in a few minutes?"
 B: "No, I still have to eat dinner."